Unusual Things To Do in Tokyo: 28 Quirky & Cool Experiences You’ll Never Forget [2025]

 5. Admire the collection of kites at the Kite Museum

-The Kite Museum is a (very) small kite museum, but not to be missed during a trip to Tokyo with children.
+The Kite Museum is a (very) small kite museum, but not to be missed during a trip to Tokyo with kids.
 Tucked above a restaurant (1-12-10 Nihonbashi, Chuoh-ku).

 6. Get up a little early to cross the Nishiki fish market